m-ressel/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/B. Data Analysis Questions.md

 | ------------ |
 | 195          |

+195 customers upgraded to annual plan in 2020.

 ---

 **9. How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?**